 - With treatment - the above risks are reduced.
 For example, in one research study published in 2007, the conclusion stated ...
 "Early initiation of existing treatments after TIA or minor stroke was associated with an 80% reduction in the risk of early recurrent stroke."

 Therefore, see your GP urgently if you suspect that you have had a TIA.

 A scoring system is often used to assess your risk of stroke early after having a TIA.
-It scores things such as your age, blood pressure and whether you have diabetes, as well as looking at the symptoms you had and how long they lasted for.
-People with a high score or who have recurrent episodes of TIA are at the highest risk of a stroke in the next 48 hours.
-This is especially the case if you have had two or more TIAs in the last week.
+It scores things such as your age, blood pressure and whether you have diabetes.
+It also looks at the symptoms you had and how long they lasted for.
+People with a high score or who have repeated (recurrent) episodes of TIA are at the highest risk of a stroke in the following 48 hours.
+This is especially the case if you have had two or more TIAs in the previous week.
 In this situation, the TIAs can be thought of as the alarm bells, warning of an impending problem.
 Admission to hospital is the best plan in these circumstances.
 Hospital admission is also advised if your symptoms of TIA have happened and you are taking warfarin (see below for more information).

 People with lower scores can usually be seen urgently in a specialist TIA clinic.
 Your GP can refer you to one of these.
 Tests should be carried out quickly (within days of the TIA event) and treatment started promptly.

 What tests are usual after a transient ischaemic attack?

 After a suspected TIA, you will normally be advised to have several tests.
 Some of these will be done in a hospital, and others can be done in your GP surgery.
 Where they happen depends on whether you have been referred immediately (as an emergency) into hospital, or whether your GP is referring you to a TIA clinic.